Managing Director, General Catalyst

 “I am also spending more time anticipating where new issues may surface, and trying to get ahead of them to the extent possible to ensure we continue to support our employees and customers,” Davis says.

-In late August, Davis was appointed to Amazon's senior leadership team, making her the first Black woman to become a senior vice president in Amazon's 26-year history.
+In late August, Davis was appointed to Amazon's senior leadership team.
+She is the first Black person to join CEO Jeff Bezos’s S‑team leadership group in Amazon's 26-year history.
+She is the VP of Global Customer Fulfillment.
 Her addition to Bezos' prestigious inner circle comes as a major symbol of the company's push for more diversity and inclusion on the executive level.